Neo UI 2.0.5 - A Design System

 By mid-2018, Neogrid’s product portfolio—built since 1999 through in-house development and company acquisitions—suffered from visual and technical inconsistency, with little standardization and fragmentation across solutions.
 Initially tailored almost individually for each client, the products were developed by isolated teams using different technologies and focusing on specific client needs.
 As a result, despite their quality and relevance, the products lacked a cohesive identity, with only a few visual elements like colors and logos offering any sense of unity.

-The Impact
+Impact

 1. Accelerated Product Development